jonashackt/crossplane-aws-azure/README.md

-### Create & build a Configuration using a crossplane.yaml

-Finally we want to test-drive our Composite Resource, if it is able to create a S3 Bucket for us!
+### Publish Crossplane Configuration Package into GitHub Container Registry

+Let's package our Composite Resource definitions as a Configuration.
+Therefore we need to use the Crossplane CLI via <code>kubectl crossplane build configuration</code> (now they are a Package) - and push them to an OCI registry via <code>kubectl crossplane push configuration</code>.
+With this Configurations can also be easily installed into other Crossplane clusters.

 Therefore we need a `crossplane.yaml` file as described in https://crossplane.io/docs/v1.8/getting-started/create-configuration.html#build-and-push-the-configuration

 See also https://crossplane.io/docs/v1.8/concepts/packages.html#configuration-packages